Egida/PPRT-DDOS/README.md

  It Supports UDP and TCP

 ## Usage
-download or copy the script of rundos.sh
+download or copy the script of loader.sh

 Maybe you should do it to make it work.
 ```bash